Rapid Intervention / High Readiness Brigade: History

 The brigade was formed on August 1, 2014, as the rapid reaction force (Desert Hawk), then became on 5 November 2017 Rapid reaction Brigade and on June 25, 2018, was renamed under the banner of rapid intervention / high-readiness brigade, which is subordinate to Directorate of joint military operations.
 In 2017, the units from deactivated 28th Royal Ranger Brigade transferred to QRF Brigade.

 In November 2018, the brigade was renamed the "Sheikh Mohammed Bin Zayed Al Nahyan Rapid Intervention/High Readiness Brigade".
 The renaming was in appreciation of the role of Sheikh Mohammed bin Zayed and the government of the United Arab Emirates in supporting the Jordanian Armed Forces, especially in military housing projects and training schools, according to a Royal Hashemite Court statement.

 The headquarters of MbZ QRF was inaugurated on 28 March 2023 by Chairman of the Joint Chiefs of Staff of the Jordanian Armed Forces Yousef Huneiti.

 In November 2024, a women's platoon facility at the headquarters of MbZ QRF was inaugurated.
-The facility was built in partnership with the International Organisation for Migration and the government of Canada.
+The facility was built in partnership with the International Organization for Migration and the government of Canada.